andrewdempsey2018/hoffle-copter/readme.md

 #### Project development done on Saturday
 * Copper collectible added to project
 * Sound files created for explosion and collectible impact
+* Sprites and landscapes sourced and animated for space level
+* Added event timer for levels

+#### Project development done on Sunday
+* Fixed problem with GitHub pages deployment
+* Background sound track and user controls added to project
+* Work started on presentation video

+---

+## Deployment

+### GitHub

 ### Bugs Encountered and Resolutions
+* GitHub pages json issue

 ## Technologies Used